A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Numerical Experiments

 \subsubsection{25\% Population}

-The fitted results of the hybrid model and the full-ABM, along with their target data, can be observed in Figs. \ref{fig:results_hybrid_25pt} and \ref{fig:results_full_ABM_25pt}, respectively.
+The fitted results of the hybrid model and the full-ABM, along with their target data, can be observed in Figs.~\ref{fig:results_hybrid_25pt} and~\ref{fig:results_full_ABM_25pt}, respectively.
+Note that for the 25\% population experiments, the reported number of symptomatic individuals is scaled by a factor of four to represent the full population.
 The results represent the mean over 100 runs, with the corresponding standard deviation shown in the figures.

-The results for the error of the full-ABM and hybrid model are shown in Table \ref{table:error_25pt}, while the duration for both models is presented in Table \ref{table:duration_25pt}.
-Unlike in the original paper \cite{Muller2021ABM}, the error was not measured logarithmically.
+The results for the error of the full-ABM and hybrid model are shown in Table~\ref{table:error_25pt}, while the duration for both models is presented in Table~\ref{table:duration_25pt}.
+Unlike in the original paper~\cite{Muller2021ABM}, the error was not measured logarithmically.
 The error of the hybrid model is likely lower than that of the ABM due to the separate fitting of the two time intervals.
 However, this does not guarantee that the same holds for other federal states or subregions in general, nor for longer time intervals.
-Furthermore, if the time interval is not split, there is no guarantee that the error of the hybrid model will remain lower.
+Furthermore, for the current hybrid model and its implementation, there is no guarantee that the error will remain lower if the time interval is not split.
 It is also important to note that the parameter optimization was conducted in a coarse manner, and better results could potentially be achieved for both the ABM and the hybrid model.

-Since the infection dynamics in the PDE model are only varied by activity data and fewer direct data are used compared to the ABM, the PDE model -- and thus the hybrid model -- may be less suitable for predictions when compared to the ABM.
+Since the infection dynamics in the PDE model are mainly driven by activity data and fewer direct data are used compared to the ABM, the PDE model -- and thus the hybrid model -- may be less suitable for predictions when compared to the ABM.
 However, the advantage of the hybrid model with its lower error is that we achieved a very good fit using the same compartments as the ABM, but with less complex infection dynamics, all while conducting a fast and rough parameter fitting.